wsbctechnicalblog/wsbctechnicalblog.github.io/content/common-engineering-journal-1.md

 While we are all inspired by the phenomenal pace of innovation with [SpaceX](https://www.spacex.com/), and [Elon Musk's](https://en.wikipedia.org/wiki/Elon_Musk) mantra to:

-- Make requirements less dump
+- Make requirements less dumb
 - Try to delete part of the process
 - Simplify or optimize
 - Accelerate cycle time